alex0x12/Ricing/polybar/README.md

 - *(Optional)* Change color scheme with `./autoconfig/chcolor.sh`
 - Move root directory to `~/.config`

-**NOTE**: `./scripts/gputempctl.sh` provides GPU temp. end fan info but also controlls it via nvidia-settings.
+**NOTE**: `./scripts/gputempctl.sh` provides GPU temp. and fan info but also controls it via nvidia-settings.
 Obviously, it won't work if AMD GPU.

 **NOTE**: Workspaces' icons depends on used WM and its configuration.